 Boone looks at Sam, and she says, “When they brought the Captain out he knocked the guards down and jumped on Morgan.
 He dug his heels in and Morgan went up on his hind legs.
 Threw the Captain right off.
 He landed on his back.
 I think he broke his neck when he landed, but Morgan spun around and stomped both front feet on his chest to make sure he didn’t get up.”

 Boone smiles, walks over to Morgan, and spends a few minutes telling him what a good horse he is while stroking him and calming him down.

-Stone looks at Johnstone, and says, “Well, no need to organize a court.
+Stone looks at Johnstone and says, “Well, no need to arrange a court.
 I would like to have watched him hang, but it’s easier this way.”

-In the middle of the night one of the Apache guards knocks on Mary’s wagon, and tells her of some men sneaking along beside the river.
-The Apache aren’t allowed to hurt the white men, but they do have scouts out to warn of approaching danger.
+In the middle of the night one of the Apache guards knocks on Mary’s wagon and tells her of some men sneaking along beside the river.
+The Apache aren’t allowed to hurt the white men, but they do have scouts out to warn the village of approaching danger.

 Mary thanks Tall Elk, dresses, and wakes the others.
 In a few minutes all of the ladies are wearing dark clothes and are kneeling beside the back wheel of Wagon 4 on the south side of the camp beside the river.
 Mary says, “Gretel, Elsa, Lee, put some hay out for the stock near the top end of their run.
 Then stay under the wagons up there to watch for any attackers coming from that end of camp.”
 The three girls move off with their shotguns in hand.
 They’re soon moving some hay out from where it’s stored under a wagon to the spot they put hay for the stock at the end the rope corral.
 The horses and mules slowly move to where the hay is, and start eating.
 This moves them from the danger area near the river.